← Blog |

 Not always.
 Clients who don't understand basic nutrition concepts usually need a structured plan first.
 Start with a guided meal plan for 4-8 weeks, then gradually introduce flexible dieting once the client understands macros and portion sizes.

-How do you prevent clients from abusing the flexibility?
+How do you prevent clients from abusing IIFYM flexibility?

 Set the 80/20 rule: 80% of calories from whole, nutrient-dense foods, 20% flexible choices.
 Add a daily fiber minimum (25-35g) and emphasize food source variety.
 This preserves nutritional quality while maintaining the flexibility that drives adherence.